Comcast/tsb/README.md

 ### patches.yml

 `patches.yml` is a YAML 1.2 file.
-It should be a list of changeset hashes.
+It should be a list of whose members are hashes or branch subscriptions:

+    superwidget:
+      changesets:
+      - {changeset1}
+      - branch: beta
+        changesets:
+          - {changesetA}
+          - {changesetB}
+      - {changeset2}

 The hashes can refer to any changeset in any of the referenced sources.
 Each changeset will be cherry-picked, in order, to the head of the branch to be built.

 The `patches.yml` file can be empty.
 Indeed, empty is the most desirable state, since that means building directly against the primary repository.

 This file will not usually need to be modified manually.
-The `tsb cherry` command will safely modify this file.
+The `tsb cherry`, `tsb subscribe` and `tsb update` commands will safely modify this file.

 ### repos.yml